davidmdm/j-streamify/README.md

 Stream javascript objects as a json string.
 Accepts promises and streams.

-(note): Does not work with objectMode streams, or objects with circular references.
+(note): versions <= 1.0.5  do not support objectMode streams.

+(important!): Circular objects are not supported and will cause memory leaks.

 ### Installing
 ```